banrovegrie/old-site/README.md

 2. On learning a new idea/trick/topic, make more connections in order to retain.
 (Connecting the Dots)

-After all data gets scattered, information is lost, what is known is forgotten but wisdom remains.
+After all, data gets scattered, information is lost, what's known is forgotten but wisdom remains.
 ```

 # Table of Contents